SEB-10-Bahrain/seb-installfest-early-2024/macos/README.md

 You can sign up for an account here: **[http://git-invite.generalassemb.ly/]( http://git-invite.generalassemb.ly/)**

-You may use the same username for both GH & GHE accounts; however, it’s recommended that you distinguish between the two by appending **-ga** to your GH username, for example: **YourGitHubUsername-ga**
+You may use the same username for both GH & GHE accounts; however, it's recommended that you distinguish between the two by appending **-ga** to your GH username, for example: **YourGitHubUsername-ga**

 ### What's the difference between GH and GHE?
 Why does this matter?

-It's important to keep in mind that while they are very similar, these are two separate and distinct entities that are fully split and unaware of one another's existence.
+While they are very similar, these are two separate and distinct entities that are fully split and unaware of one another's existence.

-You'll do the vast majority of your contributing in public on GitHub, while your course materials, templates, labs, and more will come from GitHub Enterprise to protect General Assembly intellectual property.
+You'll make all of your public contributions on GitHub, while your course materials, templates, labs, and more will come from GitHub Enterprise to protect General Assembly intellectual property.

 ## Git

 Git is the version control software we will be using - it's an extremely popular tool among developers used to track changes to work (done in repositories) through time.
 We'll be covering Git much more in-depth later,

 ```bash
 brew install git